Partitioning Hard Drives

 WARNING!

-All the data on the hard drive will be erased - if you don't have validated backups of data, don't even think about partitioning.
-Be especially careful with OSX that backups are valid.
+All the data on the hard drive will be erased - if you don't have validated backups of any data on the drive, don't even think about partitioning.

 How to Partition a Hard Drive